f73chen/Machine-Learning-Practice/README.md

 # ML-Practice

-For learning and practicing ML models.
-Code is mostly copied from tutorials.
+Personal repo for learning and practicing ML models.